• Skip to primary navigation

 As mentioned before in this post, accounting for all sorts of weather is key when considering which things to pack for a trip to Japan.

+Therefore, it's a good idea to pack layers for your Japan trip.
 Here are my Japan packing tips for clothes to bring on your trip:

 • Down jacket (comfortably warm but packs really small)